Updates from Sunday, Sept. 14

 Updates from Thursday, June 12

-Lindsay H. Jones of USA Today has the latest on Josh Gordon's status:
+Lindsay H. Jones of USA Today has this on Gordon's status:

 News of Gordon's possible suspension broke via ESPN on May 9, the second day of the draft.
 But the league has made no announcement regarding his status for 2014.
 The Browns finished their mandatory minicamp on Thursday.
 Players will report for training camp July 25, by which time Pettine said he's hopeful the Gordon question will be resolved.